 Making the leap into the overseas market involves more than just identifying a new market and breaking into it.
 You might fall into legal pitfalls without prior research.

 Some regions around the world have stricter rules about marketing than others.
-Japan is one such place.
+Japan is one of such place.

 In this article, I am going to introduce you to some key points about laws related to marketing and advertising.

 - The Antimonopoly [Antitrust] Act

 The Antimonopoly [Antitrust] Act is a collection of articles and guidelines which have been issued by the Fair Trade Commission in Japan.
 The purpose of the Antimonopoly Act in Japan is to protect consumers from the unfair sales tactics of monopolies or oligopolies.
 Below are examples of business activities that violate the Antimonopoly Act.